sheng09/PHYS3070-2020/Week1/After-class-reading.md

 - Then, you can do anything the same as you can at RSES LAB.

 # 2. More about Linux and SAC
-I would like you to go through the materials below.
+I would like you to go over the materials below.
 You can follow examples to play Linux and SAC.
 It would be helpful for Lab1 and Lab2 experiments and assessments.

 ## 2.1 Linux Commands